wcDogg/synology/nas-setup.md

    1. In the left panel, select a volume - Volume 1
    2. On the main screen, in the Volume 1 section, click the *** menu > Settings
    3. Record File Access Time Frequency = Never
-   4. Save
 2. DSM > Package Center
    1. Install Snapshot Replication and open app
    2. In the left panel, select Snapshots
+   3. A list of directories is displayed.
+For each:
-   3. Click the Settings button
+      1. Click the Settings button
-   4. Schedule tab
+      2. Schedule tab
          1. Enable Snapshot Schedule = True/checked
          2. Set a schedule that's appropriate
-   5. Retention tab
+      3. Retention tab
          1. Enable Retention Policy = True/checked
          2. Keep all snapshots for = 7 days
-   6. OK

 ## Recycle Bin